joewillsher/Vist/README.md

 ##Architecture overview
-Vist is a strongly typed language which compiles to [LLVM’s](https://en.wikipedia.org/wiki/LLVM#LLVM_Intermediate_Representation) [IR](http://llvm.org/docs/LangRef.html)—a high level (so mostly architecture agnostic), typed, [SSA](https://en.wikipedia.org/wiki/Static_single_assignment_form) assembly language.
-Vist’s compiler structure was inspired by the implementation of other languages such as [Rust](https://github.com/rust-lang/rust) and particularly [Swift](https://github.com/apple/swift).
+Vist is a high level strongly typed language aimed at being concise and flexible yet safe.
+The Vist code compiles to VHIR, a high level intermediary representation which will eventually allow optimisations specific to Vist’s semantics and its type system’s guarantees.

-The compile process involves transforming the source code from one representation to another—the text is [lexed](https://en.wikipedia.org/wiki/Lexical_analysis) into a series of tokens, which is [parsed](https://en.wikipedia.org/wiki/Parsing#Computer_languages) to form the [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
-The [semantic analysis](https://en.wikibooks.org/wiki/Compiler_Construction/Semantic_Analysis) pass then walks the tree, adding type information, and then to generate the IR code.
+The VHIR is generated from the parsed and type checked AST; the VHIR is lowered to LLVM IR which is used to generate the program.

-The [lexing](Vist/Lexer/Lexer.swift) separates Vist’s keywords and characters into a stream of tokens.
-[Parsing](Vist/AST/Parser.swift) extracts the program’s meaning, and constructs the [AST](Vist/AST/Expr.swift).
-The [sema](Vist/Sema/TypeProvider.swift) pass type checks the source and does other static checks, like making sure variables are declared before they’re used.
-The [IRGen](Vist/IRGen/IRGen.swift) phase then creates the LLVM IR code, which is optimised and compiled.
+The Vist compiler is mainly implemented in Swift but much of the functionality is written in vist.
+All standard types—like ints, floats, bools, and ranges—are implemented in the standard library.
+The code is still lowered to performant machine code however, as the standard library is able to access native CPU instructions and types and be optimised heavily.

 ##The Language